 - The branches NL 01, 02 and 03 are from the Lower Rhine area, where Theodorus Lem married Lucia Teilmans (also Helmans) in 1665.
 A lot of their children and grandchildren settled around Rotterdam.
 It is likely that the Catholic ancestors of Theodoreus fled from Rotterdam to Kleef during the Reformation.
 Further research will have to prove this assumption.

 - The Branches NL 04, 05 and 06 (Lems) are related and originate from the South Holland islands, but also here more research is needed.

 - The branch NL 08 originate from Graubünden in Switzerland from where, by the end of the eighteenth century, Heinrich Lemm, as a sergeant of the Swiss mercenary army of General-Lieutenant J.F.
 Schmid van Malans, came to the Netherlands.
 In 1790 he married as Hendrik Lem with Francina Emmerling in Naarden.

 Remarkable the name of the father of Heinrich, Fluri, still lives on in the family as Florian.

 Within the Portuguese, Belgian and Dutch branches there are three coat of arms know.

 Martin Lem(e) (I) in Portugal

-The oldest coat of arms was found in Portugal where Martin Lem(e), a merchant from Bruges (Belgium), wore the coat of arms displayed to the right.
+The oldest coat of arms was found in Portugal where Martin Lem(e), a merchant from Bruges (Belgium), wore the coat of arms displayed to the left.